StevenDye/Image-Processing-Mask-Detection/README.md

 # Mask-Detection
-The project focuses on identifying whether or not someone is wearing a mask correctly.
+The project focuses on creating a machine learning model that can determine if a person in a photo is wearing a mask or not.

-## Business Purpose
-To dertmine if people are wearing masks and if they are wearing them correctly.

-## Down the Road Goals
-Calculate the distance between people to see if they are social distancing.

-Deploy an app or website that will allow users to uplaod photos to test the model and (with their permission) add the photos to our dataset.
+Date: July 2020 - August 2020

+Collaborators: Steven Dye

 ## Data
-The data comes from the Kaggle dataset "Fase Mask Detection", which can be found here: https://www.kaggle.com/andrewmvd/face-mask-detection
+The data comes from two sources, the Kaggle dataset "Face Mask ~12K Images Dataset", which can be found here: https://www.kaggle.com/ashishjangra27/face-mask-12k-images-dataset, and from Ashish Jangra, who has images collected on their Github here: https://github.com/balajisrinivas/Face-Mask-Detection/tree/master/dataset.
+Augmented images from were removed from the data as we will be making our own augmented images, and other images were removed to keep with_mask and without_mask categories balanced.

 ## Summary of files
 - README.md
 - data
   - raw
+    - test
+      - with_mask: 738 images
+      - without_mask: 754 images
-    - kaggle
+    - train
-      - annotations: 583 XML documents tagging the images
+      - with_mask: 1735 images
-      - images: 583 png images
+      - without_mask: 1735 images
+- models
 - notebooks
   - SD_Working_Notebook.ipynb
 - requirements.txt
 - src
+  - data
+    - make_dataset.py
+  - features
+    - build_features.py
+  - models
+    - build_model.py
+  - visualizations
+    - visualize.py